-However, we have a lot talked about how you can use forms for different use cases (check all articles in the ExtendedForms blog section), here we will just focus on how you can share Google Forms in two ways.
+However, we have a lot talked about how you can use forms for different use cases (check all articles in the ExtendedForms blog), here we will just focus on how you can share Google Forms in two ways.

 If you are not using the timer add-on, then this way will be your go-to step, it is the default way to send Google Forms.

-- To start with, once you have created a Google Form by directly visiting the form or navigating through G-drive.
+- Start with creating or choosing an already created Google Form by directly visiting the Google form or navigating through G-drive.

 - When all the above steps are completed, you can preview your form once before moving on to the main part of this section i.e, ‘Share Google Forms.’

-- Send via Email – When you click on the Send button, the pop-up dialogue box will appear, and send via email will be the first option you’ll see in front of you.
+- When you click on the Send button, the pop-up dialogue box will appear, and sending via email will be the first option you’ll see.

-Add all the email addresses of the people you want to send the form to.
-Further, the ‘subject’ will be mentioned (you can change it if you want), ‘message’ section will be there that you can customize the way you want.
-Both subject and message will be seen by receivers in their emails.
-Then, tick the ‘include form in email’ box text at the bottom of the box so that your form will be sent in the email.
+- Add all the email addresses of the people you want to send the form to.
+Further, the ‘subject’ will be mentioned (you can change it if you want), ‘message’ section will be there in which you can add your customized message.

-Besides, at the top of the box, you’ll see the message to ‘collect emails,’ tick the box if you want to collect the emails.
+- Besides, at the top of the box, you’ll see the message to ‘collect email address,’ choose from the dropdown.
 Then click on the ‘Send’ option.
 Sending forms via email is suitable only when you are sending forms to a small group of people.

-As we can see Facebook and Twitter logos, implements that you can also send forms via both social media apps.
+- As we can see Facebook and Twitter logos, implement that you can also send forms via both these social media apps.

 Just adjust the height and width of the frame, if you like, and click on ‘Copy’.
-You can paste the code, wherever you need it.
+You can paste the code into your webpage.

 A. Install Add-on

 - To start with, we have to first install the add-on and it is a very quick process.
-Click on ‘፧’ icon > Add-ons > search for ExtendedForms.
+Click on the ‘፧’ icon > Get Add-ons > Search for ExtendedForms.

 - Click on the Install button and your app will be installed within seconds.

-(Note* if you don’t see Configure option, then refresh the page)
+Note – if you don’t see the Configure option, then refresh the page

 - The settings dialogue box will appear, and you will see all the basic settings configurations to do and that also includes to share form.